 Under the latest proposal, California’s governor would lead negotiations with the federal government on achieving greater autonomy for the state and, possibly, a final deal with Washington leading to the state’s independence.

-“It was secession or nothing,” Gonzalez said of the previous Calexit proposal.
+“It was secession or nothing,” Gonzales said of the previous Calexit proposal.
 “We have taken a different route which we think will have far more support across the political spectrum.”